fvlgnn/docker-amp-slim/README.md

 * `make remove` - remove your stack but mantain your databases and logs
 * `make purge` -  remove your stack and delete all databases and clear logs files
 * `make validate` - validate your docker-compose.yml file if you're do any changes
+* `make bash-db` - enter with bash into db container
+* `make bash-web` - enter with bash into web container

 Command in nutshell for build, start, stop, remove and validate the docker stack.